MehrozShahid/Parallax_Labs_Internship/README.md

 * Added logging for unsupported generated answers.
 * Updated the command-line interface to display sources and hallucination-check status.
 * Tested the system with questions outside the knowledge base.
-* Kept the existing Week 5 retrieval system and ChromaDB database.
+* Kept the Week 6 project unchanged while developing the Week 7 improvements.

 ---